cybergu0ck/notes/02-software-engineering/001-data-structures-and-algorithms/binary-trees.md

 - When represented as an array, for any node i in the tree,
     - its left child is present at 2*i +1.
     - its right child is present at 2*i +2.

+- When represented as an array, for any child i in the tree, it's parent is present at ceil(i/2) - 1.
 <br/>
 <br/>